plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 When a Cercle grants a Domaine to one of its Rôles, any Rôle Lead for that Rôle may control that Domaine on behalf of the Cercle.
 A Cercle may only grant Domaines to its Rôles that fall within the Cercle's own Domaines, or that are only relevant within its own internal processes.

-Once a Rôle controls a Domaine, it may create Politiques governing that Domaine within its own Governance Process.
+Once a Rôle controls a Domaine, it may create Politiques governing that Domaine within its own Processus de Gouvernance.
 However, the Cercle that delegated the Domaine retains the right to define its own Politiques governing that Domaine.
 Any such Politiques trump those defined by the Rôle in the event of a conflict.

 Granting a Domaine to a Rôle does not delegate any rights the Cercle has to control spending of money or assets, unless explicitly specified.

 #### 1.3.3 Anchor Cercle

 The broadest Cercle that holds the Raison d’Être of the whole Organisation is its ***“Anchor Cercle”***.
 The Anchor Cercle has no Super-Cercle, and holds all authorities and Domaines of the Organisation.
-The Anchor Cercle may change its own Raison d’Être or Redevabilités via a Politique adopted in its Governance Process.
+The Anchor Cercle may change its own Raison d’Être or Redevabilités via a Politique adopted in its Processus de Gouvernance.

-The Ratifieurs may define an initial structure and other Governance within the Anchor Cercle upon adopting this Constitution.
+The Ratifieurs may define an initial structure and other Gouvernance within the Anchor Cercle upon adopting this Constitution.

 #### 1.3.4 Linking Into Cercles

 A Rôle may opt to link into another Cercle if a Politique of that other Cercle or any Super-Cercle thereof invites it.
 A Rôle must accept such an invitation if a Politique of its own Super-Cercle or any Super-Cercle thereof demands it.

-Once linked into another Cercle, a Rôle is considered part of the Governance of that other Cercle.
-That Cercle's Governance Process may add to the Rôle and later change what it adds.
+Once linked into another Cercle, a Rôle is considered part of the Gouvernance of that other Cercle.
+That Cercle's Processus de Gouvernance may add to the Rôle and later change what it adds.
 However, it may not delete the Rôle nor change anything added by another Cercle, and nor may another Cercle change or remove anything it adds.
 The authority to add or change assignments into the Rôle stays with its source Cercle.
 The Cercle a Rôle links into is not considered its Super-Cercle, and nor is the Rôle's inner Cercle considered its Sub-Cercle.

 A Cercle may unlink a Rôle by removing the Politique that invited it to link, or by another mechanism defined in that Politique.
 A Rôle may also opt to remove itself from a Cercle it linked into, unless a Politique within or acting upon the Rôle's Super-Cercle says otherwise.
-Once unlinked from a Cercle, any Governance added to the Rôle by that Cercle is automatically removed.
+Once unlinked from a Cercle, any Gouvernance added to the Rôle by that Cercle is automatically removed.

 #### 1.3.5 Creating Cercles Across Rôles